Posted: May 25 2022

 • Find out more information on Ortho-K

-2. Myopia treatment lenses
+2. Myopia Control spectacle lenses

-• Special lenses with unique optic designs that help to reduce the progression
+• Special lenses with unique optic designs that help to reduce the progression.

 • Progressive lenses especially designed for children who might struggle with contact lenses.

-3. Myopia control soft contact lenses
+3. Myopia Control soft contact lenses

 • Specially designed soft multifocal/dual focal contact lenses that are worn during the day to help reduce the progression of myopia.
 Available in disposable contact lens types